teokem/project-work-2021-omvazque/README.md

 ## What you will find in this GitHub repository

 The purpose of this GitHub repository is to host the required files to run a Jupyter notebook.
-You will find the file, environment.yml, which sets the enviroment needed to run the Jupyter notebook
+You will find the file ``` environment.yml ```, which sets the enviroment needed to run the Jupyter notebook

 ## Instructions for running the notebook